-In line with the Group's growth strategy, the Group acquired four businesses during 2020, which include R.R.
-Donnelley & Sons Company, which were not considered material.
+In line with the Group's growth strategy, the Group acquired eight businesses during 2020, which were not considered to be material, including R.R.
+Donnelley & Sons Company.
 These transactions were concluded in order to add density in the Group's current network and further expand value-added services.